What courses should I take in preparation for your graduate programs?

 How many students are currently enrolled in your graduate program?

-In Fall 2015, there were 69 students in our M.S. and Ph.D. graduate programs, with about one-third of our students from the United States, and the rest from other countries, including China and India.
+In Fall 2017, there were 50 biochemistry and biophysics students in our Master's and Ph.D. graduate programs.
+A third of our students are from the United States and the rest are from other countries, including Africa, China and India.

 Still not sure if you qualify for admission to our graduate programs?

-The Graduate Student Selections Committee cannot make a determination about whether a prospective student is likely to succeed in the biochemistry or biophysics graduate programs until they can evaluate a completed BBMB application.
+The Graduate Student Selections Committee cannot make a determination about whether a prospective student is likely to succeed in our graduate program until they can evaluate a completed BBMB application.
 Since the BBMB application does not require an application fee, it is to the prospective student's advantage to submit the application for prompt evaluation by the Committee.
 Go to BBMB Application Request